Skip to content

 A person walks past a wall with posters and graffiti, next to a heap of trash and boxes on an urban street.

-22nd October 2025, 7pm
+22nd October 2025, 7pm-10pm

-Everyman Kings Cross 14-18 Handyside St, London N1C 4DN
+Everyman King's Cross 14-18 Handyside St, London N1C 4DN

 £10

-A cinematic milestone.
+Join us at Everyman to celebrate a cinematic milestone.
 The first Black British feature film, beautifully restored by the BFI National Archive and The Film Foundation in 4k.

 A groundbreaking and authentic exploration of the anxieties of an emerging second-generation of West Indians in Britain, Pressure (1975) is a significant title in the history of British Cinema, and remains as relevant now, almost 50 years on, as it ever was — with its themes of police corruption, discrimination and employment on an individual and institutional level.